bitovi/academy/src/angular/14-building-order-form/building-order-form.md

 ng g component order/menu-items
 ```

-Go ahead and put your new component in the order history component.
+Go ahead and put your new component in the order component.

 ✏️ Update **src/app/order/order.component.html**